 Latest Posts

 Monetization of apps

 App development is a business, so, like any other, it runs on money.
-If you visit an app store, you will notice that the top downloads are all free.
+If you visit an app store, you will notice that the top downloads are free.
 Everyone loves free stuff, and Singapore users are no different.
 The age of the smartphone has raised user expectations considerably.
 With UX in the spotlight, app developers in Singapore have stepped up their game.
-Obviously, much investment goes into building an app, so businesses are reluctant to launch it for free.
-However, some excellent monetization strategies have been introduced, such as in-app marketing.
-A lot of businesses currently offer free apps with premium plans that have paid advanced features.
+Much investment goes into building an app, so businesses are reluctant to launch it for free.
+However, some excellent monetization strategies, such as in-app marketing, have been introduced.
+Many companies currently offer free apps with premium plans with paid advanced features.

-This tactic is true for most Android apps at Google Play Store, but iOS apps do not follow the same road.
-Apple users tend to be loyal and do not mind paying for high-quality apps.
+This tactic is true for most Android apps in the Google Play Store, but iOS apps do not follow the same road.
+Apple users are loyal and do not mind paying for high-quality apps.
 They are accustomed to paid apps.
 Many iOS apps have multiple price packages depending on the level of features you wish to use.
 The trend towards free apps with premium plans is rising as App Annie displays the paid ones, mostly games like Minecraft on iOS.

+Latest Posts